abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 - Builds sorted array incrementally
 - Excellent for small arrays (<50 elements)
 - Often used as base case in hybrid algorithms
-- Adaptive—performs well on nearly-sorted data
+- Adaptiveâ€”performs well on nearly-sorted data

 **HeapSort, SelectionSort, ShellSort**
 - Covered in API but not visualized due to UI complexity